tdbianco/starter-hugo-academic/content/post/2021-11-16-cluster-analysis/index.en.md

 ![](images/Rplot07.jpeg)

-Again, note that the clusters found in the data with this algorithm do not correspond to the initial subdivision that we know to be true - because we artificially instilled it in the data.
+Note that the clusters found in the data with this algorithm do not correspond to the initial subdivision that we know to be true around the 6 artificial attractors.

 # K-Medoids